Error404-linux/SimpleDay/README.md

 This is a custom coding language/esolang that is built around python.
 It is also called SD by me, cause of course I'm too lazy to spell SimpleDay
 _____________________________________________________________________
 #### To Use SimpleDay
-If you want to add it into your computer to code in SD, you simply put it into this code into your path and have a
+If you want to add it into your computer to code in SD by downloading the python file, you simply put it into this code into your path and have a
-        .day
+        `.day`
 file extension and run it with that same file that is in your path.

 If you want to use git, you can do the following on the line below: